Temple of Isis (Philae)

 Eastern Colonnade in the Forecourt

+The eastern (right) colonnade with 16 columns is unfinished and dates back to the Roman period.
 The 42 meter long, largely unfinished first eastern colonnade with 16 columns functioned as a common vestibule for the sanctuaries located behind the rear wal, which were accessible through six doors.
+There's a series of minor sanctuaries dedicated to Arsenouphis, Mandoulis, and Imhotep, at the rear of the Roman colonnade.
+The court, perhaps inspired by Hellenistic public spaces was created under Ptolemy VI or VIII and destined to receive visitors during festivities.

 First Pylon

-The first pylon consists of two 60 foot towers with a gate between them.
+The first pylon consists of two 60 foot (18 meters) high towers mark the facade of the sacred temple enclosure, and accessed with a gate between them.
+Parts of this pylon date back as early as to the time of Nectanebo I. This grand gateway built by Nectanebo I, was topped with a winged solar disk and decorated with a series of depictions of offerings featuring Horus, Hathor and Isis, which were severly damaged during the Christian period.
 There are grooves cut into each side of the pylon to support flag poles.
 In front of the main gateway to the first pylon stand two Roman style lions carved from pink granite.
-Parts of this pylon date back as early as to the time of Nectanebo I. At the base of the first pylon a series of small personified Nile figures present offerings.
+At the base of the first pylon a series of small personified Nile figures present offerings to various deities.

 Mammisi Inside the First Courtyard

 The Mammisi (birth-house) is located on the western flank of the inner courtyard.
+It was dedicated to the worship of "Isis the Ancient".
 It is surrounded on three sides by a colonnade of floral topped columns each crowned with a sistrum and Hathor-headed capital.
 The Mammisi (birth house) was a common feature of Ptolemaic temples and the example on Philae is similar in layout and decoration to examples at Dendera and Edfu.

 Inner Courtyard Colonnade

-On the eastern side of the inner courtyard (opposite the Mammisi) there is a colonnade with access to a few small storerooms and in the north the Second Pylon provides access to the main structure of the Temple of Isis.
+On the eastern side of the inner courtyard (opposite the Mammisi) there is a colonnade with access to a few small chmabers (used as a library, laboratory where the perfumes was manufactured) and in the north the second pylon provides access to the main structure of the Temple of Isis.

 Second Pylon

-The Second pylon is approximately 105 foot wide and 40 foot high and is not set parallel to the First Pylon.
+The Second pylon, slightly smaller, is approximately 105 foot (30 meters) wide and 40 foot (14 meters) high and is not set parallel to the first pylon.
+This irregular plan is due to the rocky terrain of the island on which it once stood, the same setting was replicated when the temple complex was moved to its current setting on the Agilkia island.
 A series of small steps lead to the gateway between the two towers.
 The pylon towers depict scenes of Pharoahs making offerings to the gods.
 A staircase in the western tower leads to the roof and the “Osirian Chambers”.
 Both towers have grooves for flagpoles just like those on the First Pylon.

 Hypostyle Hall and the Three Sanctuaries